Roman Šebrle: Private life

 On 14 October 2000 Šebrle married Eva Kasalová, a former Czech athlete who competed on the track in the 400 and 800 metres.
-Their son, Štěpán, was born on 4 September 2002 and their daughter Kateřina on 30 January 2006.
+Their son, Štěpán, a professional footballer, was born on 4 September 2002 and their daughter Kateřina on 30 January 2006.

 Sporting career

 Beginning

 When Roman Šebrle was six years old, he started playing football, but also occasionally took part in athletics competitions.
 In 1987 he broke his calf bone and shin bone on one leg in a collision with the opponent goalkeeper during a football match.
 After this incident he had his leg in plaster for 2 months and spent one year learning to walk.

 He competed in his first decathlon competition in 1991 in Týniště nad Orlicí, reaching 5,187 points.
 Then he met coach Jiří Čechák who convinced him to change school from Rychnov nad Kněžnou to Pardubice, where he joined the Track and Field Club in 1992.
 He improved his decathlon personal best to 7642 points, although he did just light training.